MIKNOTAURO/Vivaldi/README.md

 System
 ------
-The System part is both the conductor and the keeper of the close node list.
-It is the part that parses the configuration file to handle initialisation of the node.
-It is also the part that keeps the list of close nodes up to date thanks to informations sent from the Vivaldi part.
-Finaly it will also provide the API to retrieve the closest node to the current one.
+The System part is both the orchestrator and the keeper of the close node list.
+It  parses the configuration file to handle initialisation of the node.
+It also keeps the list of close nodes up-to-date thanks to information received from the Vivaldi part.
+Finaly it also provides the API to retrieve the closest node to the current one.

-As for now :
+Currently:
 ### Close Nodes
 To maintain the close node list, here is what we do :

-Every time a the vivaldi algorythm computes the node's coordinates, it sends to the system the coordinates and an RPS table.
+Every time the vivaldi algorithm computes the node's coordinates, it sends the coordinates and an RPS table to the system .
-* We update the existang distances in the close node coordinates
+* We update the existing distances in the close node coordinates
 * We compute the distances of the RPS nodes.
-* We update the coordinates of the nodes in the close node list that also are in the RPS list.
+* We update the coordinates of the nodes in the close node list which are also in the RPS list.
 (We take the RPS list coordinates as the new ones)
 * We combine the RPS list and the close node list
 * We order them
-* We keep the n first elements (n is to define)
+* We keep the n first elements (n is user-defined)